 (28) ‘Extinct’ beavers found alive and well in Tayside, Lindsay Watling, Press and Journal 7 August 2010

 (30) Halley, D.J.
 (2011) Sourcing Eurasian beaver Castor fiber stock for reintroductions in Great Britain and Western Europe.
 Mammal Review 41: 40–53

 (31) Feral beavers to be recaptured, SNH Press release 26 November 2010

 (32) Discussion Paper: Captive Beaver Collections and Escaped Animals, Martin Gaywood, SNH, National Species Reintroduction Forum Meeting - 24 August 2010 PLUS Notes of Meeting

 (33) Note to SNH after being sent Press Release 26 November 2010, Roy Dennis

-(34) Personal communication to Tony Philips from Richard James, Wildlife Advisor, RSPB UK, on save the free beavers of tay Facebook group
+(34) Personal communication to Tony Philips from Richard James, Wildlife Advisor, RSPB UK, on save the free beavers of tay Facebook group - no longer in existence

 (35) Another Press Release from Scottish Natural Heritage, Beavers at Bamff 22 December 2010